 Early on the morning of Jun.
 6, 1967 (second day of the June 1967 Arab-Israeli War), the High Command of the Iraqi Armed Forces in Baghdad ordered Squadron Leader Farouk at-Tail, commander of the No. 10 Squadron, Iraqi Air Force (IrAF), to launch an air strike on Ramat David AB, in northern Israel.

-Tail quickly picked four crews and four aircraft standing alert – each of the latter was armed with six FAB-500 bombs (calibre 500kg) – and decided to send them into this mission as single-ships, with a quarter of an hour between single aircraft.
+Tail quickly picked four crews and four Tupolev Tu-16 bomber aircraft standing alert – each armed with six FAB-500 bombs (calibre 500kg) – and decided to send them into this mission as single-ships, with a quarter of an hour between single aircraft.

 Tail flew the first Tu-16, with Flt Lt Majid Turki as co-pilot.
 In order to conserve fuel, they reached Mafraq AB (nowadays Salti AB) in Jordan, at high altitude, then descended very low.
 Upon entering the Israeli airspace, he accelerated to 900km/h and entered a climb while searching for his target.
 The crew then reported to have found Ramat David AB and released its bombs without any disturbance, around 0500hrs local time.